 Bill would stop property seizures for bicycle trail

-State Rep. Don Manning of New Middletown, R-59th, said he planned to introduce legislation today to stop the state from appropriating land through eminent domain lawsuits for recreational purposes, including bike trails.
+State Rep. Don Manning of New Middletown, R-59th, said he plans to introduce legislation Monday to stop the state from appropriating land for recreational purposes, including bike trails, through eminent domain powers granted by the Ohio Department of Natural Resources.

 Manning said his April meetings with Green Township-area landowners facing several suits filed by the MetroParks ahead of planned bike trail construction are what prompted the bill.